johnwcowan/subsetg-book/intro-020-glossary.md

 to turn back to, and maybe have already seen, when you come across a term that you don't know or doesn't seem to make sense.

+**and then**: The `&|` operator, which accepts boolean operands and is guaranteed to evaluate the left argument first.

 *aggregate*: Either an array, a structure, or a union.

 *area*: A chunk of memory that serves as a subsidiary heap.